How do you survive while waiting for Social Security disability approval?

 Loans While Waiting

-Loan deferment and forbearance is a more viable strategy for people waiting for Social Security disability approval than attempting to borrow money from a lender.
+Loan deferment and forbearance are more viable strategies for people waiting for Social Security disability approval than attempting to borrow money from a lender.
 Few bankers will approve applicants with no apparent means of support.

 However, several institutions will allow you to temporarily suspend loan repayment, helping you survive by postponing significant ongoing expenses.